Welcome to Retina Associates, LLC

 To meet the needs of your patient in a timely manner, we offer same-day appointments for urgent and emergency referrals.

-If you need to make a referral, contact any of our Retina Associates, PA locations:
+If you need to make a referral, contact any of our Retina Associates, LLC locations:

 - Overland Park Office 913-831-7400